luliudata/fastapi-ml-deplyment/README.md

 Prerequisites
 ---------
-To setup the virtual environment with Anaconda
+To setup the virtual environment with Anaconda:

 (The commands below have been tested with conda version both 4.7.10 and 4.9.2.)

 ```
 conda create -n py38 python=3.8 anaconda
 ```
-Note that `py38` is self-defined environment name.
+Please note that `py38` is self-defined environment name.

-To activate the virtual environment
+To activate the virtual environment:
 ```
 conda activate py38
 ```
-Please note that all the required dependencies can be found in the `requirments.txt` under `src` folder
+Please note that all the required dependencies can be found in the `requirments.txt` under `src` folder.

 Sample Request
 ---------